jvalley19/vdc_gov/Environments/MS-VDI/readme.md

         .\Orchestration\OrchestrationService\ModuleConfigurationDeployment.ps1 -DefinitionPath .\Environments\MS-VDI\definition.json -ModuleConfigurationName "JumpboxASG"
         .\Orchestration\OrchestrationService\ModuleConfigurationDeployment.ps1 -DefinitionPath .\Environments\MS-VDI\definition.json -ModuleConfigurationName "WindowsVM"
 ```

+**NOTE: **
+1. If deployment reports, unable to find deployment storage account, it could be that PowerShell is not connected to Azure.
+2. Open a new PowerShell/Docker instance if there was any changes to files in Environments folder

 ### **Teardown the environment**
 **Note:** Have not tested yet!